mindovermiles262/leanote-docker/README.md

 ## How it works

 This repo contains all the scripts necessary for building and deploying Leanote inside of docker containers.
 The leanote source code is downloaded from github and installed inside a container.
 A minimal (empty) database is seeded by following the instructions above.
+This DB contains only one user and disables the demo account.